 All subscribers and third-party users must assess the circumstances and associated risks before deciding whether or not to use a certificate issued under this CPS.

-The following table provides a brief description of the appropriate uses of the CertifiO® digital signature types.
+The following table provides a brief description of the appropriate uses of CertifiO $^{\otimes}$ digital signatures.
 These descriptions are for information purposes only; they can also be found on our website at www.notarius.com.